-- The overall materiality threshold adopted for the purposes of our audit was set at PLN 10 million, which represents 0,8% of the revenue. - We have audited the Parent Company and 10 subsidiaries in 5 countries. - The audit team visited the following subsidiaries: Selena S.A., Carina Silicones Sp. z o.o., Orion PU Sp. z o.o., Libra Sp. z o.o., Tytan EOS Sp. z o.o., Izolacja Matizol Sp. z o.o., Selena Vostok, Selena Insulations.
-We received audit reports from other auditors who audited the consolidation packages of 5 of the Group's subsidiaries in accordance with our instructions. - The scope of our audit covered 85% of the Group's revenue and 64% of total assets of all the consolidated Group companies before consolidation eliminations. - Impairment of tangible assets.
+- The overall materiality threshold adopted for the purposes of our audit was set at PLN 13,2 million, which represents 1% of the total revenues. - We have audited the Parent Company and chosen subsidiaries in several countries. - We received audit reports from other auditors who audited the consolidation packages of 5 of the Group's subsidiaries, in accordance with our instructions. - The scope of our audit covered 84% of the Group's revenue and 60% of total assets of all the consolidated Group companies before consolidation eliminations. - Impairment of tangible assets. - Implementation of IFRS 16 Lease.